Sharp Page transitions in generic Hamiltonian dynamics: Entanglement dynamics

 \subsection{Sharpness of crossings}

 Given the similarity between the anticrossings in the entanglement spectrum and Landau-Zener transitions, it is natural to ask how the matrix elements for these putative transitions---specifically, the minimum gap at the anticrossing---depend on the size of $M$.
-The approximate crossings in Figs.~\ref{fig:fig1}e,f are pronounced enough that, particularly in the Lindblad model, it is difficult to visually determine whether they are truly avoided.
-To address this question, we analyzed the dynamics of these crossings in the Lindblad model as a function of $M$, finely sweeping parameters across each crossing to locate the minimum gap.
-Our results are shown in Figs.~\ref{fig:fig2}a,b for the earliest crossing and the latest (which occurs at the Page time), respectively.
+The approximate crossings in Figs.~\ref{fig:fig1}e,f are pronounced enough that, particularly in the Lindbladian model, it is difficult to visually determine whether they are truly avoided.
+To address this question, we analyzed the dynamics of these crossings in the Lindbladian model as a function of $M$, finely sweeping parameters across each crossing to locate the minimum gap.
+Our results are shown in Figs.~\ref{fig:fig2}a,b for the earliest avoided crossing and the crossing that occurs at the Page time, respectively.
 The system-size dependence differs markedly between these two cases: for the earliest crossing, the minimum gap stabilizes to a small but clearly nonzero value; at the Page time, however, the minimum gap appears to decrease approximately exponentially with the size of $M$.
-This data supports the thesis that the Page transition is sharp, while the earlier entanglement features are crossovers.
+This data supports the thesis that the Page transition is sharp \red{in the thermodynamic limit}, while the earlier entanglement features are crossovers. \red{In this sense, the transition resembles a quantum phase transition, characterized by a gap that only closes in the thermodynamic limit---in contrast to examples where exact crossings occur at finite sizes due to symmetries or other constraints.}